lacework-dev/scripts/lw-oci-integration/tf/README.md

 4. Install the Lacework CLI and configure with your API key.
 For more information, see the [Lacework CLI Guide](https://docs.lacework.net/cli/).

+Next, run Terraform and create the Lacework integration, as described in the "Running Terraform" section below.

 ## Prepare to run Terraform via OCI Cloud Shell (Option 2)

 1. Open the OCI cloud shell.
 For example:
-   1. Log in to the OCI console.
+   1. Log in to the OCI web console.
-   2. Click on the '<>' icon (developer tools), located on the top right of the OCI web console.
+   2. Ensure that your home region is selected in the [**Regions**](https://docs.oracle.com/en-us/iaas/Content/GSG/Concepts/working-with-regions.htm) menu at the top right of the OCI console.
-   3. Select Cloud Shell.
+   3. Click the Developer Tools icon next to the **Regions** menu and then [**Cloud Shell**](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellgettingstarted.htm).
+The cloud shell should appear with your current region indicated in the prompt at the bottom of the console.
 2. Clone this github repo.
 For example:
     ```
     git clone https://github.com/lacework-dev/scripts.git